 Throughout the day, tremors were felt across the region, with further loss of life in India, Bangladesh, Tibet and on Mount Everest where at least 10 climbers were crushed alive in avalanches.

 The government has declared a state of emergency in the affected areas.

-Nepali Information Minister Minendra Rijal said there had been “massive damage” at the epicentre.
+Nepali Information Minister Minendra Rijal said there had been “massive damage” at the epicenter.
 Famous UNESCO sites like the “Darahar tower” have been reduced to rubble.

-Food for Life Global affiliate, Krishna Temple Kathmandu are doing what they can to respond to the emergency with hot vegan meals.
+Food for Life Global affiliate in Kathmandu is doing what they can to respond to the emergency with hot vegan meals.
 However, not much is known at this time.

 DONATE TODAY TO HELP US DISTRIBUTE HOT MEALS

 “We are appealing to our supporters to please donate to this effort by making donations via our website to help fund our emergency response,” said Food for Life Global director, Paul Rodney Turner.
 “FFLG emergency personnel from other countries are ready to fly over to assist our Nepalese team, including, Bruce Webster, who oversaw the earthquake relief in Haiti in 2010.”